Battle of An Bao: Battle

 On the morning of 5 May, the 3rd Division attacked Landing Zone Salem (14.288°N 109.085°E), 5 km north of LZ Uplift, and Landing Zone Ollie (14.325°N 109.064°E) a further 3 km north.
 The commander of the 1/50th Infantry, Lt.
 Col. John B. Carter ordered two platoons from Company A, 1/50th Infantry to the village of An Bao, 2 km west of LZ Salem, where signal intercepts indicated a PAVN regimental headquarters might be located.

-At 08:00 the force of 9 M113s left LZ Uplift and headed north on Highway 1.
-By 10:00 the force had turned west off Highway 1 towards An Bao and were crossing some dry rice paddies in a clearing when they saw a group of approximately 15 PAVN run into the tree line.
+At 08:00, the force of nine M113s and 55 men under Lieutenant Dennis E. Hinton left LZ Uplift and headed north on Highway 1.
+By 10:00, the force had turned west off Highway 1 towards An Bao and were crossing some dry rice paddies in a clearing when they saw a group of approximately 15 PAVN run into the tree line.
 The M113s moved into line abreast and fired their machine guns into the tree line, but received no return fire.
 After searching the area, the force formed a defensive perimeter and the men ate lunch.
 As they were preparing to move out, the position was hit by rocket-propelled grenades (RPG) and recoilless rifle fire, which disabled the command and medical vehicles.
 Mortar rounds and machine gun fire then began to hit the U.S. position.
-Realizing that they were surrounded, the commander, Lieutenant Dennis E. Hinton, radioed for support.
+Realizing that they were surrounded, Lt.
+Hinton radioed for support.

 The PAVN forces comprising the 97th Battalion, 2nd Regiment, and the 7th and 9th Battalions, 22nd Regiment began closing in on the U.S. position.
 Two M113s attacked on the PAVN positions, but both were soon disabled by RPGs.
-An M132 Armored Flamethrower was also hit, and its fuel tanks caught fire.
-The remaining 4 M113s and some soldiers on foot retreated through their entry point into the clearing and headed back to Highway 1 leaving behind 15 men in a small perimeter a few 100 m northwest of the disabled M113s.
+An M132 armored flamethrower was also hit, and its fuel tanks caught fire.
+The remaining four M113s and some soldiers on foot retreated through their entry point into the clearing and headed back to Highway 1 leaving behind 15 men in a small perimeter a few 100 m northwest of the disabled M113s.